Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Computational results

-In the following, we present the results obtained by solving the \multisharing, given in model (5)-(10).
-We now assume different types of shared vehicles in one model.
-For our tests we use combustion engine cars (car-type1) and electric vehicles (car-type2).
-Note that this can be easily extended/changed in order to include, e.g., bikes or e-scooters.
-We are given an equal number of each car type, denoted as $m_k$ respectively.
-Thus if $m_k = 2$, then two cars of each type are available.
-These are then again equally assigned to the depots.
-In our example, since we assume 2 depots, this would give us one combustion engine car (car-type1) and one electric vehicle (car-type2) at each depot.
-The total number of vehicles $m$ is simply given by $M^1 + M^2$ where $k=1$ represents the combustion engine car and $k=2$ the electric one.
-Again, the model is tested on a number of instances for a varying number of users $u$ and shared cars $m$.

-Figure~\ref{fig:multcomm-cost} plots the total cost as a result of the cost of the two car types, and cost of the other MOTs, as well as savings which are given in the opposite direction as negative numbers.
-Note that we observe again a similar picture as in Figure~\ref{fig:minflow-cost}.
-We increase the cost of cars (car-type1 and car-type2) by adding more available cars $m$ to the system whilst reducing total cost.
-The share of the car-type2 cost are constantly higher than the cost of car-type1.
-This means, as e-cars (= car-type2) are usually cheaper, that more electric cars are assigned.
-Note that for the smallest instances ($u=20$) the cost of the car-type1 is diminishing, meaning that almost all of the trips are covered by car-type2.
-Table~\ref{tab:appendix:cost-multcomm-percentage-nopref} in the Appendix shows more details on the cost as well as the breakdown of the total cost into cost of the respective car types and other MOTs.

-Table~\ref{tab:multcomm-trips} shows the average number of trips on car routes for increasing number of users $u$ and cars $m$.
+Table~\ref{tab:multcomm-trips} shows the average number of trips a car is taking for an increasing number of users $u$ and cars $m$ for \multcomm.
 The results are split into values for the different car types.
-We can see that the average number of trips on a route of car-type2 (= electric car) is always greater that the number of trips for the other type.
-This means, that if possible the model aims to put more trips on the routes taken by e-cars.
-In the extremest case ($u=20$,$m=40$) almost no trip is covered by a conventional car (car-type1).
-Moreover, we can again observe an increase in the average number of trips per route for a higher number of users $u$ as well as smaller number of cars $m$.
+We can see that the average number of trips per electric car (\ecar) is always greater than the number of trips for the other type.
+This means, that if possible, more trips are assigned to electric vehicles.
+Moreover, we can again observe an increase in the average number of trips per vehicle for a higher number of users $u$ as well as \SP{a} smaller number of vehicles $m$.

-Time needed to solve the various instance sets are a few seconds.
-All instances can be solved in less than 17 seconds of solution times.
-The solution can be found in Appendix Table~\ref{tab:time-nopref}.